 Total solar output may be less during the winter months, but remember—focusing on the day-to-day performances of your solar panel system is the wrong approach.
 What ultimately matters are the average annual savings your system delivers.
 There are peaks and valleys of solar output throughout the year, but your cumulative savings are what you should focus on.

-Are fall and winter months a good time to purchase a residential solar panel system from GVEC Home?
+Are fall and winter months a good time to purchase a residential solar panel system from GVEC?

-Absolutely—especially this year!
+Absolutely.
 As we approach the end of the end of 2020, now’s a great time to install solar panels and battery storage, so you can take full advantage of the 26% investment tax credit (ITC).
 The ITC is a federal tax credit that currently allows you to deduct 26% of the cost of installing your solar energy system.
-However, on January 1, 2021, the ITC will be drop to 22%.

 So, if you’ve been thinking about the benefits of solar energy for your home, don’t put off contacting us any longer!
 We offer free estimates and affordable financing.
 Give us a call at 866.684.2359, or visit gvecSOLARservice.com.